Music Curriculum.

 Music taught throughout school

-Year 4 - Falcon Class learning to play the ukulele.
-Frog Class learning to play the clarinet:
+Year 4 - Frog Class learning to play the cornet: